PGA Perceptions

 2017 Q4 Report

 During the past 30 years, the Chinese western-built mainline commercial passenger aircraft fleet has grown from about 50 aircraft in May 1988, to about 2,600 aircraft today.
 This is an extraordinary accomplishment which has revolutionized transportation within China and globally.
+The report looks at how that growth has matured into more complex fleet-management challenges, including transition planning, asset utilization, and lifecycle decision-making.
+For investors, it provides context on the depth of the market and why end-of-life and phaseout planning is now a core competency, not an afterthought.
+It also reinforces that scale does not eliminate complexity—it often amplifies it.

 Open 2017 Q4 Report (PDF)